skupperproject/refdog/input/resources/grant.md

 - <h4 id="redemptionsallowed">redemptionsAllowed <span class="property-info">integer</span></h4>

-  The number of times a token for this grant can be redeemed.
+  The number of times an access token for this grant can be redeemed.

   | | |
   |-|-|
   | Default | 1 |

-- <h4 id="expirationperiod">expirationPeriod <span class="property-info">string (duration)</span></h4>
+- <h4 id="expirationwindow">expirationWindow <span class="property-info">string (duration)</span></h4>

-  The period of time in which a token for this grant can be redeemed.
+  The period of time in which an access token for this grant can be redeemed.

   | | |
   |-|-|
   | Default | `15m` |

-- <h4 id="secret">secret <span class="property-info">string</span></h4>
+- <h4 id="code">code <span class="property-info">string</span></h4>

-  What is this secret as compared to the one in the status?
-The description above says "containing the grant URL and secret".
-Which secret is it referring to?
+  The secret code used to authenticate access tokens submitted for redemption.

-  "The certificate authority (CA) used to sign the certificate resulting from successful redemption"?
+  If not set, a value for the code field in the status is generated.

 </section>